Dev-Craig44/HTML2/README.md

 The `float` property allows elements to be taken out of the normal document flow and positioned to the left or right of their container, allowing other content to wrap around them.

 There's a problem with floats called parent collapse.
 When all child elements inside a parent are floated, the parent element collapses to a height of zero because it no longer contains any non-floated content.

+### Flexbox

+Flexbox is a one-dimensional layout model that allows you to design flexible and responsive layout structures.
+It works by defining a flex container and its flex items.

+Axes:

+- **Main Axis**: The primary axis along which flex items are laid out (default is horizontal).
+- **Cross Axis**: The axis perpendicular to the main axis (default is vertical).

+If you set the direction to column, the main axis becomes vertical and the cross axis becomes horizontal.
+If you set the direction to row, the main axis is horizontal and the cross axis is vertical.

+#### Aligning Items

+- **justify-content**: Aligns items along the main axis
+  - `flex-start`: Items are packed toward the start of the main axis
+  - `flex-end`: Items are packed toward the end of the main axis
+  - `center`: Items are centered along the main axis
+  - `space-between`: Items are evenly distributed, with the first item at the start and the last item at the end
+  - `space-around`: Items are evenly distributed with equal space around them
+- **align-items**: Aligns items along the cross axis
+  - `flex-start`: Items are aligned to the start of the cross axis
+  - `flex-end`: Items are aligned to the end of the cross axis
+  - `center`: Items are centered along the cross axis
+  - `stretch`: Items stretch to fill the container along the cross axis
+- **align-content**: This only works if we have multiple lines in our flex container.
+It aligns the lines of items along the cross axis.